19 Nov SHCC Meeting Minutes – November 2020

 Parks, Open Spaces and Trails: Sally Barraclough

 Try to keep our hands on anything parks, open spaces and trails in Sugar House.
 We have reps come to talk about these different items.
 Three parks in Sugar House: Sugar House Park, Fairmont Park and Allen Park.
 We do plantings, at Hidden Hollow and Fairmont, clean up, planting of monument plaza.
 We advocate with Parley’s Trail and McClelland Trail.
 We get reports from the PNUT board.
 In the future, we will work closely with Re-Tree Utah.
-We also have a lot of neighborhood pop up parks.
-We meet the second Monday of the month at 6:00 pm
+We also have a lot of neighborhood pocket parks.
+We meet the second Monday of the month at 6:00 pm.

 Arts, Culture and Events: Meggie Trioli

 This committee officially jumpstarted about a year ago.
 We are working on wrapping power boxes throughout Sugar House.
 We are also advocating for murals/art work be put on the new developments in Sugar House.
 We are a voice to bring attention to art in Sugar House.
 Keeping an eye on the McClelland project along with the Allen Park project so community voices are heard about art.
 I run a side project called the Living Museum of Sugar House.
 We are continuing to have a voice for art projects within Sugar House.
 We meet on the second Monday of the month at 7:00 pm

 Laurie Bray update on the Santa Shack